We’ve updated our trip change and cancellation policies for charters affected by COVID-19. Learn more

 A charter bus allows you to focus on the experience of the kids.
 You don’t have to worry about parking.
 You don’t have to worry about splitting gas money.
 Renting a bus for summer camp lets you keep all the kids together, where you can play icebreakers, do activities, or chat quietly with one of the other adults.
 When it’s time to return to your summer camp, everyone meets at one location and you can headcount as people get on the bus through one door.
 It’s a great way to ensure you don’t leave anyone behind.

 Large or small, we have the right bus for your summer camp participants.
-Our fleet ranges from school buses to minibuses, and we have everything in between.
-Our school buses and minibuses are perfect for those who have a group that’s traveling a short distance and needs to watch their expenses.
-For a longer trip, consider a coach bus or mini coach bus.
+Our fleet ranges from school buses to minibuses, and we can help you choose the bus that’s right for your group depending on your budget, the size of your group, and how far you’ll be traveling.
+Our school buses and minibuses are perfect for smaller groups traveling shorter distances.
+For a longer trip or a larger group, consider a coach bus or mini coach bus.

 The city of LA Department of Recreation & Parks runs this sleep away girls summer camp located right in the heart of the city.
 Girls between the ages of 6 and 14 are welcome as participants.
 Those between 15 and 17 are encouraged to participate in the Camper Leadership Development program.
 Some of this summer’s weekly themes include superheroes & villains; little wizards; camp enchanted; and cruisin’ the world.
 Most weeks there are also themed field trips.